 [Insert other identifying information, as necessary (e.g., provider name, enrollee’s Medicaid number, service subject to notice, date of service)]

-Your services were [Insert as applicable: denied or reduced or stopped or restricted] and you can appeal this decision.
+Your services were [Insert as applicable: denied or reduced or stopped or restricted or partially denied] and you can appeal this decision.

-We [Insert as applicable: denied or reduced or stopped or restricted] [Insert if applicable: the payment of] the services listed below: [List the benefit changes below.
+We [Insert as applicable: denied or reduced or stopped or restricted or partially denied] [Insert if applicable: the payment of] the services listed below: [List the benefit changes or denial below.
 Indicate the services requested and the date of the request; for stoppages, reductions, or restrictions in benefits indicate (1) the benefit(s) affected and the level they were previously authorized, if applicable, and (2) the benefit(s) as currently authorized (or not).]

 [Insert in all cases except for post-service cases for which there is no member liability: